Wednesday, August 20, 2008

 He was the one New Zealander who I most wanted to meet and I had that privilege back in 1990 at the opening of the New Zealand Sports Hall of Fame.

-Saturday, January 12, 2008]
+[posted originally on Saturday, January 12, 2008]